Agency 17: Data and Publishing Agency

 Quarterly conferences are held in District Buildings 5 and 17.
 Each building has a lower and higher assembly court.
 The different demographic groups use the assembly courts as follows:

 Each of the four assembly courts has seats for 480 presidents representing the respective demographic.
 In the diagram below each of the 4 courts is illustrated.
-The ceiling of each court has an elliptical arch that enables executive presidents, who are the only ones who make a presentation during the conference, to speak without the need to amplify their voice.
+The ceiling of each court has an elliptical arch that enables agency presidents, who are the only ones who make a presentation during the conference, to speak without the need to amplify their voice.
 The 480 seats are easily rotatable to enable presidents to face whoever is speaking.

 Each of the four courts has an identical arrangement and number of seats.
 The exact arrangement of each court can therefore be illustrated using one court, in this case, building 5’s lower court that is used by married men (A).